dcwise/dita-badges/README.md

   Content badging is a medium- to high-risk content strategy for compound publications, that is, publications that document more than one product or version.

-## Typical use case for content badging
+## A typical use case for content badging

 A startup named CloudSquared develops resource monitoring software for cloud-based frameworks.
 For its first product, Cloud Compute Monitoring, the content development team develops a complete documentation set for this one product.